 - user•new

 I wonder how far we can go with this.
-Thinking of chaining .new domain actions just like you can do with Linux-based CLI piping.
+Thinking of chaining .new domain actions just like you can do with CLI piping.